Merlene Ottey: Life and sprinting career

 Her seven Olympic appearances from 1980 to 2004 are the second most by any Track & Field athlete, after Spanish race walker Jesús Ángel García.

-She held the record for most World Championship medals, winning 14 (three gold, three silver, eight bronze) between 1983 and 1997, until Allyson Felix took her total from 13 to 16 in 2017 and then to 18 in 2019.
+She held the record for most World Championship medals, winning 14 (three gold, three silver, eight bronze) between 1983 and 1997 until Allyson Felix took her total from 13 to 16 in 2017, to 18 in 2019, and to 20 in 2022.
 Ottey still holds the record for most World Championship medals in individual events, with 10.
 13 of her medals at the Olympics and World Championships were bronze, earning her the nickname "the Bronze Queen" in racing circles.
 Ottey was appointed an Ambassador at Large by the Jamaican government in 1993.
-She was inducted in Nebraska's first Athletics Hall of Fame Class in 2015.
+She was inducted into Nebraska's first Athletics Hall of Fame Class in 2015.